aryan47/SeatBookingSystem/README.md

 # Seat Booking System

-This project is based on online Seat Booking System This project is Build using Angular 8 , NodeJS and MongoDB,
+This project is created for online Seat Booking System This project is Build using Angular 8, NodeJS and MongoDB,

 ## Process to run this project
 1. Clone the project in the desired folder.